shrese/Credit_Risk_Analysis/README.md

-# Credit Risk Analysis - Machine Learning
+# Credit Risk Analysis - Supervised Machine Learning

 ## Overview
  Fast Lending, a peer to peer lending services company wants to use machine learning to predict credit risk.
 The leaders believe that this will provide a quicker and more reliable loan experience.
 The assumption is that supervised machine learning will lead to a more accurate indentification of good candidates for loans and further lead to lower default rates.